Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 Hemispherical Antenna Pattern

 Using the seed satellite, create a constellation with orbital characteristics that provide global coverage.
-Design a constellation that has at least one satellite in view of the aircraft at all times.
+You will design a constellation that has at least one satellite in view of the aircraft at all times.

 1. Right-click on LEO_Sat () in the Object Browser.